yadisnel/go-ms-protoc-gen/README.md

 ## LICENSE

-protoc-gen-go-ms is a liberal reuse of protoc-gen-go hence we maintain the original license
+protoc-gen-go-ms is a liberal reuse of protoc-gen-go hence we maintain the original license.